Yandex Cloud

 This header is compliant with RFC 1864.

-Object Storage uses it to verify that the data sent matches the data received.
+Object Storage uses it to make sure the data sent matches the data received.

-If the bucket uses default object locks, the Content-MD5 header is required for uploading or copying an object version.
+If the bucket uses default locks of object versions, the Content-MD5 header is required for uploading or copying an object version.

 Date Date and time of the request.